To provide our body with maximum oxygen, we must ensure that our lungs function optimally.

 It’s a good idea to buy two air filtration units and place them at the opposite ends of your workshop.

-This allows the air to circulate better so that the air is filtered even better.
+This allows the air to circulate better so that the air will be filtered even better.

 Some recommended air filtration units: